Globals

 Globals are updated automatically only in pipelines that have not yet been deployed.
 If a pipeline using the updated variable is already deployed, a warning appears on its card in the [**Run**](https://docs.digibee.com/documentation/developer-guide/development-cycle/overview) page to remind you to redeploy it.

-1. On the Platform home page, click Settings in the upper-right corner, then select Globals on the next page.
+1. Alternatively, click **Settings** in the upper-right corner of the Platform home page and select **Globals** on the next page.

 2. Click **Create** and fill in the fields: